DarkRiftNetworking/DarkRift.Documentation/advanced/matchmaking.md

 # Matchmaking
 %DarkRift Networking includes a matchmaker plugin for games where players need to be grouped into 'rooms' according to certain metrics.
 This page will guide you through using the matchmaker.

-Note, the matchmaker is only included with the Pro version.

 ## Matchmaker Setup
 The %DarkRift matchmaker is implemented as an abstract plugin in the %DarkRift.Server.Plugins.Matchmaking namespace.
 This means to use it you must inherit from it to provide it some basic implementation details including a ranking function and a type parameter.